greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : Two dozen Obama administration officials make requests to unmask the name of National Security Adviser designee Flynn, who was "incidentally" captured by intel surveillance.
 The officials include: U.N.
 Ambassador Samantha Power, Director of National Intelligence James Clapper, and CIA Director John Brennan.

 Jan.
 5, 2017:
-: Obama chief of staff Denis McDonough requests Flynn unmasking.<br>Intelligence Community leadership, including FBI Director James Comey, Deputy Attorney General Sally Yates, CIA Director Brennan and Director of National Intelligence Clapper, provides classified briefing to President Obama, Vice President Joe Biden, and National Security Adviser Susan Rice on alleged Russia hacking during 2016 campaign, according to notes later written by Rice.<br>After briefing, according to Rice's notes, President Obama convenes Oval Office meeting with her, Comey, Biden, and Yates.
+: Obama chief of staff Denis McDonough requests Flynn unmasking.<br />Intelligence Community leadership, including FBI Director James Comey, Deputy Attorney General Sally Yates, CIA Director Brennan and Director of National Intelligence Clapper, provides classified briefing to President Obama, Vice President Joe Biden, and National Security Adviser Susan Rice on alleged Russia hacking during 2016 campaign, according to notes later written by Rice.<br />After briefing, according to Rice's notes, President Obama convenes Oval Office meeting with her, Comey, Biden, and Yates.
 The "[Steele dossier]({% post_url 2016-06-20-the-steele-dossier %})" is reportedly discussed.
 Also reportedly discussed: Flynn's intercepted talks with Russia's ambassador.

 Jan.
 6, 2017:
-: Comey and other intelligence leaders meet with President-elect Trump and his national security team at Trump Tower in New York to brief them on alleged Russian efforts to interfere in the election.<br>Later, Rice would write herself an email stating that Obama suggested they hold back on providing Trump officials with certain info for national security reasons.<br>After Trump team briefing, Comey meets alone with Trump to "brief him" on Fusion GPS/Steele allegations "to alert the incoming President to the existence of this material," even though it was, as he later put it, "salacious and unverified."
+: Comey and other intelligence leaders meet with President-elect Trump and his national security team at Trump Tower in New York to brief them on alleged Russian efforts to interfere in the election.<br />Later, Rice would write herself an email stating that Obama suggested they hold back on providing Trump officials with certain info for national security reasons.<br />After Trump team briefing, Comey meets alone with Trump to "brief him" on Fusion GPS/Steele allegations "to alert the incoming President to the existence of this material," even though it was, as he later put it, "salacious and unverified."
 Comey later says Clapper asked him (Comey) to do the briefing personally.

 Jan.
 7, 2017:
 : Clapper and two other Obama administration officials request Flynn unmasking.